Danny Care: 2012–2024

-Care failed to be selected for the 2013 British and Irish Lions squad to tour Australia.
+Care was not selected for the 2013 British and Irish Lions squad to tour Australia.
 Greg Growden, writing for ESPN Scrum.com in Australia, said, "Danny Care's chances of making the tour were always going to be hard after spending most of the Six Nations series on the England bench, acting as Ben Youngs' back-up."

 In August 2013 Care was named in the England Elite Player Squad for the forthcoming season.

-Season 2020–21

-Care won his second Premiership title and started as Harlequins won the game 40-38 in the highest scoring Premiership final ever on 26 June 2021.